emilien-io/swift-phantom-type-example/README.md

 This way you can create many `BankAccount` that will conform to different APIs based on their custom types.

 > Note: This code has for only purpose of being an example.
-You could easily make the would thing more generic by checking the type of your object during a transfer, for example `if self is BankAccount<Currency.Dollar>`.
+You could easily make the whole thing more generic by checking the type of your object during a transfer, for example `if self is BankAccount<Currency.Dollar>`.

 # Going further